shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/03-subgraph.md

 Using the `graph init` command, generate a subgraph scaffold with the following properties:
 - Use a subgraph name without a prefix
-- Set the contract address to the CryptoPunk contract
+- Set the contract address to the CryptoPunk contract and fetch its ABI
 - Set the Ethereum network to `mainnet`
 - Tell the subgraph to index contract events as entities
 - Set the Graph node to the local one (hint: it's running on `http://localhost:8020/`)